vegaprotocol/documentation/versioned_docs/version-v0.53/node-operators/migration-guides/upgrade-node.md

 5. Review the new config `<VEGA-NETWORK-HOME>/config/data-node/config.toml` and update it according to your needs.
   - *Important:* we strongly recommend using newly generated config as your new config base, then updating it with desired values.
 Doing the other way around: updating old config to new format, carries high risk of mistakes, that can cause further failures during startup, node restart or Protocol Upgrade.

 Use the `--archive` flag to keep all data, forever.
-Read more about the [data retention modes](../../concepts/vega-chain/data-nodes.md#data-retention-modes) available.
+Read more about the [data retention modes (testnet docs)](https://docs.vega.xyz/testnet/concepts/vega-chain/data-nodes#data-retention-modes) available.

 #### Data node config
 Important config keys that you need to update/check: